hackclub/hackclub/clubs/README.md

 the previously linked slideshow presentation to help run it).

-1. Tell everyone that to start out, we're going to run the Portfolio workshop, which will walk you through the process of building your first website
+1. Tell everyone that to start out, we're going to run the Portfolio workshop, which will walk them through the process of building their first website
-2. Show the slide with the output of the Portfolio workshop and tell everyone that this is what they'll all build by the end of the workshop
+2. Show the slide with the output of the Portfolio workshop and tell everyone that this is what they'll build by the end of the workshop, which will take around 45 minutes
 3. Say that after the Portfolio workshop, the rest of the meeting will be completely free-form for them to continue building their websites.
 Show the slides with examples of other websites people in Hack Clubs have made to give